 International Wine Center

-Certifications Offered: Wine & Spirit Education Trust
+Main credentials: Wine & Spirit Education Trust (WSET) certifications.

 History of Manhattan’s Wine School